 Such graphene-enhanced composite materials can find uses in aerospace, building materials, mobile devices, and many other applications.

 Graphene is the world's most conductive material to heat.
-As graphene is also strong and light, it means that it is a great material to make heat-spreading solutions, such as heat sinks.
+As graphene is also strong and light, it means that it is a great material to make heat-spreading solutions, such as heat sinks or films used to dissipate heat.
 This could be useful in both microelectronics (for example to make LED lighting more efficient and longer lasting) and also in larger applications - for example thermal foils for mobile devices.
+Huawei's latest smartphones, for example, adopt graphene-based thermal films.

 Because graphene is the world's thinnest material, it is also the material with the highest surface-area to volume ratio.
 This makes graphene a very promising material to be used in batteries and supercapacitors.
-Graphene may enable devices that can store more energy - and charge faster, too.
-Graphene can also be used to enhance fuel-cells.
+Graphene may enable batteries and supercapacitors (and even fuel-cells) that can store more energy - and charge faster, too.

 Coatings ,sensors, electronics and more